-High school juniors, now is the time to be researching and planning college visits, looking at requirements and applications, and seeing where you stand for the college application season next fall.
+For high school juniors, the fall term is the time to be researching and planning college visits, looking at requirements and applications, and seeing where you stand for the college application season next fall.
 Overwhelming?
 It can be, but it doesn’t have to be.
-There are thousands of colleges and universities in the United States, and many families don’t know where to begin when it comes to researching and applying to colleges.
+There are thousands of colleges and universities in the United States, in addition to international programs, and many families don’t know where to begin when it comes to researching and applying to colleges.

-To start your college search, narrow down the field by a few key categories.
+To start your college search, narrow down the field by several key categories.

 Some students want to stay close to home while others are looking for an out-of-state or really-out-of-state school.
 Start your search by deciding how far from home you’re willing to go.
 Going to school out of state or across the country can seem exciting, but it is a big decision that should be carefully considered.